 If the illegal operation didn’t make you think twice already, one of the most alarming recurring stories from climbers on his own Facebook page as well as other review sites is the fact that he has not provided refunds to many climbers he had promised them to – whether because the mountain was closed (such as due to the earthquake in 2015), climbers needing to cancel their bookings, or because guests were unable to climb due to Jack not having actually secured a spot for them (some of these climbers only finding out after their arrival at Jungle Jack’s, despite having booked and paid months in advance).

 Many people have reported that he stopped replying to their messages after he promised to refund the money, and after long, drawn-out attempts to recover their costs have given up on ever seeing their money back.

 Many others have expressed frustration by the whole booking process.
 Due to Jack not issuing any kind of official receipt or booking confirmation for reservations (in the past at least), many climbers have felt anxious as to whether their spot is secured or not.

 Communication seems to halt abruptly after payment has been received, only to resume very close to the climbing date, if at all, and only after repeated attempts from guests to confirm their climbs.

 He may be running things more efficiently now (and have more of a paper trail with online booking platforms), but the lack of credibility he has exhibited towards his guests in the past gives us massive pause.

 A reader has reported that they were scammed out of their climbing money (for a group of 6) and hence lost the climbing slot they thought they had secured by a company operating as Batangan Leisure.

-You may also contact us directly anytime via our Contact page or via email at jessica(at)notesofnomads(dot)com
+You may also contact us directly anytime via email at jessica(at)notesofnomads(dot)com

 Thank you for taking the time to give us your feedback.